 Pork Tenderloin with Garlic-Orange Vinaigrette and Sauteed Spinach

 A company-worthy meal doesn't have to involve hours of kitchen complication.
-Pork tenderloin gets a vinaigrette of orange juice and garlic.
-Sauteed spinach, for a side dish, is ready after a flash in the pan.
+Here, swift-cooking spinach and a no-cook vinaigrette of orange juice and garlic dress up a pork tenderloin.

 - Total Time: